Magnus von Braun: Surrender at Reutte

 By the time Bomber Command heavies set Nordhausen afire, Magnus was already gone.
-On April 1, Hans Kammler, the fanatical SS general who had taken over the rocket program, ordered an immediate evacuation of 500 key technicians from both Peenemünde and the Mittelwerk to the Bavarian Alps.
+On 1 April, Hans Kammler, the fanatical SS general who had taken over the rocket program, ordered an immediate evacuation of 500 key technicians from both Peenemünde and the Mittelwerk to the Bavarian Alps.
 His purported intent was that the scientists would continue their secret work further away from the front lines.
 However, the more logical conclusion, as the brothers’ army boss Walter Dornberger realized at the time, was to consolidate the engineers in one location as a bargaining chip, for Kammler to strike a deal that would grease his own final escape.
-The chosen rocket specialists left both places on the night of April 2, with Wernher leading the Peenemünde group, and Kammler (plus 200 SD men) escorting his Mittelwerk employees, including Magnus.
+The chosen rocket specialists left both places on the night of 2 April, with Wernher leading the Peenemünde group, and Kammler (plus 200 SD men) escorting his Mittelwerk employees, including Magnus.
 Their destination was Oberammergau, near the lovely Alpine resort town of Garmisch-Partenkirchen, where Germany had staged the 1936 Winter Olympics.

-Traveling at war's end through the rump of Nazi Germany awash in regime dead-enders was not for the faint-hearted, but both groups merged sometime after April 6, and then headed for the Bavarian ski resort at Oberjoch.
+Traveling at war's end through the rump of Nazi Germany awash in regime dead-enders was not for the faint-hearted, but both groups merged sometime after 6 April, and then headed for the Bavarian ski resort at Oberjoch.
 SS General Kammler played out his role as crazed zealot until the end.
 Dornberger later wrote about Kammler's endless supply of energy and enthusiasm for new schemes, which suggests mania or amphetamines, neither of which Nazi fanatics lacked.
 Kammler "was on the move day and night.
 Conferences were called for 1 o’clock in the morning somewhere in the Harz Mountains, or we would meet at midnight somewhere on the Autobahn," Dornberger recalled. "[I]f he got impatient and wanted to drive on, [he] would wake the slumbering officers of his suite with a burst from his tommy-gun.
 ‘No need for them to sleep!
 I can’t either!"

+The bicycle that Magnus von Braun rode to establish contact with American forces upon the surrender of Germany.
+On exhibition at the U.S. Space & Rocket Center in Huntsville, Alabama.

 After hearing the radio report of Hitler's death, Wernher von Braun announced to his group early in the morning of 3 May 1945 that "Magnus, who speaks English, has just left by bicycle to establish contact with the American forces at Reutte.
 We cannot wait here forever."
 Dieter Hutzel recalled, "It was quite courageous for Magnus to come down on his bicycle and find the American troops," said Dr. Ernst Stuhlinger, member of the V-2 team.
 "He had a white handkerchief tied to the handlebars of the bicycle and that was all he had to protect him."